ViniChab/PUNE/README.md

 # About
-This is a fork of the Mupen64 emulator, made with the C language.
+This is a fork of the Mupen64 emulator, made with the C/C++ languages.
 The difference being, this one is supposed to output unstable/glitchy emulations.

 # Check out Mupen on Github!